 And I love love love this vintage tole chandelier.
 I know it skews a little more girly, perhaps, but the bright green color keeps it from being too sweet and ties in well with the rug.
 It's called a tole chandelier, and you can often find them at thrift stores and such for pretty reasonable prices (often around $75 or so, which is pretty great for such a large chandelier, I think!
 There are a bunch on etsy.).
 This one reminds me of the lamps in my mother's childhood bedroom, so I thought it was the perfect crowning piece for the room.

 I adore how this room came together; it is such a happy space!
 Best of all, the girls and cousin Henry all love it, too.
 I am sure there will be many sweet memories made here, and the girls will feel as nostalgic about this room as I already do.
 Come back tomorrow to find out more about the photos and other art pieces in this room!
-Thanks so much to the Land of Nod for working with me on this, and I hope y’all are inspired!
+Thanks so much to Crate and Kids for working with me on this, and I hope y'all are inspired!